eerkela/bertrand/docs/source/tutorial.rst

 --------------------------
-So far, we have a perfectly usable ``BFloat16Type`` for the purposes of ``check_type()`` tests, provided that ``tf.bfloat16`` objects are the only ones we will encounter.
+So far, we have a perfectly usable ``BFloat16Type`` for the purposes of ``check_type()`` tests, provided that ``tf.bfloat16`` objects are the only ones we ever encounter.
 What if that's not the case?

-Tensorflow isn't the only framework that defines this type.
+TensorFlow isn't the only framework that defines this type.
-`PyTorch <https://pytorch.org/>`_, for instance, defines its own ``bfloat16`` implementation that may or may not share the same functionality as its Tensorflow equivalent.
+`PyTorch <https://pytorch.org/>`_, for instance, defines its own ``bfloat16`` implementation that may or may not share the same functionality as its TensorFlow equivalent.
 To account for this and maintain our existing ``BFloat16Type`` functionality, we can introduce it as a generic type.

-This can be done by adding an ``@generic`` decorator to our class definition and creating a new *implementation type* to refer to the Tensorflow version explicitly.
+This can be done by adding an ``@generic`` decorator to our class definition and creating a new *implementation type* to refer to the TensorFlow version explicitly.

 .. testsetup::